maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

 If You don't have vnc client, get it from https://www.realvnc.com/en/connect/download/viewer/ or any other source.

-Use the vnc client and connect to the lab27 server.
+Use the vnc client and connect to the lab27 server **using port provided by IBM** **Staff**.
 Please double check the port number that this service runs!

 ![image-20200303103548919](/Users/maciej/Documents/00_IBM/Produkty/ICP/00_Workshops/Container WS Lectures/Labs-git/101-ShortCPLab/OpenshiftLab.assets/image-20200303103548919.png)